Calculating Interest on Commercial Loans: Recent Legislation Expressly Permits Illinois Lenders to Use the "365/360" Method

 Editor's note: For more information on the "365/360" method of calculating interest and the lawsuits that led to the recent amendment, see "The 365/360 Method of Calculating Interest: Lenders and Borrowers Square Off."

-Michael D. Burstein, a Principal in the firm's Real Estate practice group, represents clients in a broad range of commercial real estate transactions, including acquisitions and dispositions; commercial, office and industrial leasing on behalf of landlords and tenants; condominium project development, and financing and refinancing on behalf of property owners.
-He can be reached at 312.521.2409 or firstname.lastname@example.org.
+Michael Burstein represents clients in a broad range of commercial real estate and real estate finance transactions, including acquisitions and dispositions; commercial, office and industrial leasing on behalf of landlords and tenants; condominium project development, including registrations under the Interstate Land Sales Full Disclosure Act reciprocal easement agreements and declarations of covenants, conditions and restrictions for multi-owner developments, including vertically subdivided buildings; and financing and refinancing on behalf of property owners.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under applicable rules of professional conduct, this content may be regarded as attorney advertising.